Every week or so, I get a complaint about the elusive nature of loyalty programs.

-They follow a formula: Someone has given all of their business to a particular airline, but when they try to redeem their miles for a “free” ticket or an upgrade, they find it costs a lot more than they expected.
+They follow a formula: Someone has given all of their business to a particular airline, but when they try to redeem their miles for a “free” ticket or an upgrade, they find it costs much more than they expected.

 The airline, they say, is moving the goalposts – constantly upping the requirements for one of its hard-to-get perks.
 And it’s not fair.

-Lately, the object of their scorn is United Airlines, which just merged with Continental Airlines and tightened some of its redemption policies.
+Lately, the object of their scorn is United Airlines, which has tightened some of its redemption policies.

 For example, Jeffrey Grynkewich, a college student who is making plans to attend a study abroad program in Europe this summer, thought the 65,000 miles he’d collected on United would be more than enough for a trans-Atlantic flight.